gaze from support for -q (output suppression) and return status checking

 I suggest you make it do exactly what you described - return depending on the match.

-#2 Updated by flux control about 4 years ago
+#2 Updated by flux control over 4 years ago

 I don't actually follow what you mean about big installations causing multiple invocations.
 Have you actually tested whatever potential problem you are seeing?
 Or is it strictly theoretical at this stage?
 However, I tried working this out anyway.